Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ## Setting up the ML-Agents Toolkit within Unity

 In order to use the ML-Agents toolkit within Unity, you need to change some Unity settings first.
-Youy will also need to have appropriate inference backends installed in order to run your models inside of Unity.
+You will also need to have appropriate inference backends installed in order to run your models inside of Unity.
 See [here](Inference-Engine.md) for more information.